chuanqisun/htmaa-2025/src/posts/week-07/index.md

 ![Demo 2](./media/demo-02.webp)
 **Limit Test**

 - **Full Test:** Finally, I attempted to bring the bike up from the ground into a manual without any assistance.
-I noticed that the device is jerking forward each time I brought the bike up.
+I noticed that the device was jerking forward each time I brought the bike up.
 Future improvements should include rubber feet to increase friction with the ground.

 <video src="./media/demo-03.mp4" controls></video>
 **Final Test**